 To achieve the investment objective, the Fund intends to invest primarily in investment grade debt securities rated BBB- and above by Standard & Poor's (or equivalent rating agency) from anywhere around the world, with a focus on G7 countries.
-The Fund may invest in corporate bonds, government and agency debt, high quality asset backed paper, floating rate notes, credit derivatives, preferred shares, and loans.
-The Fund may also invest in other fixed income securities, including non-investment grade bonds, and exchange traded funds.
+The Fund may invest in corporate bonds, government and agency debt, asset backed securities, floating rate notes, credit derivatives, preferred shares, loans structured products, exchange traded funds, common stocks and other equity-like securities.
 The Fund intends to maintain a minimum portfolio average credit quality rating of BBB- by Standard & Poor's (or equivalent rating agency).